 Adam C. Pomeranz joined Annandale Village in 2004 as its Chief Executive Officer.
-A widely respected leader in the developmentally disabled sector, Adam oversees Annandale’s strategic direction and daily operations including; the delivery of programs and services, finance, development, health services, and community outreach.
+A widely respected leader in the developmentally disabled sector, Adam oversees Annandale’s strategic direction and daily operations including the delivery of programs and services, finance, development, health services, and community outreach.
 In addition, Adam also serves as the Executive Director of The Annandale Foundation.

 Immediately prior to joining Annandale Village, Adam served as Director of the Access Center at Ridgeview Institute, a $30 million a year psychiatric and substance abuse hospital in metro Atlanta.
 In this role, he directed a high volume psychiatric and substance abuse emergency room that triaged over 700 emergent patients a month.
-Prior to his tenure at the Ridgeview Institute, Adam held several senior-level positions for The Devereux Foundation, managing the daily operations of the 125-bed residential component of the network, supervising five programs, including 120 staff and a yearly operating budget of $5,000,000 dollars.
+Prior to his tenure at the Ridgeview Institute, Adam held several senior-level positions for The Devereux Foundation, managing the daily operations of the 125-bed residential component of the network, supervising five programs, including 120 staff and a yearly operating budget of $5 million.